FAU-CS6/sql-query-distance/survey/README.md

 #### Legend:
 - "1" represents the selection of the best option
-- "0" indicates the selection of the moderate option
+- "2" indicates the selection of the moderate option
-- "-1" signifies the selection of the worst option
+- "3" signifies the selection of the worst option
-- "-2" denotes no selection made by participants
+- "-1"/"-2" stand for "no response" or "not seen"

 ## Page 4